XIII - Recovery

 To my surprise, the time was now 11:14 PM.
 I’d been out for a little over four hours.

-I walked back to the Brüder ship, where it had been entrenched into the ground.
-It too was easy to locate, the remains of the ship crackling and sparking as if I had walked upon a large pile of dying sparklers.
+I walked back to the Brüder ship where it had once been entrenched into the ground.
+It too was easy to locate.
+The remains of the ship crackled and sparkled as if I had walked upon a large pile of dying sparklers.
 The once grand ship was now a pile of undistinguishable junk.
 The entire hull collapsed in on itself.
-It left me wondering how the indestructible material Connor called Unobtanium succumbed so quickly, leaving piles of unidentifiable remains.
+It left me wondering how the indestructible material Connor called Unobtanium succumbed so quickly, leaving only piles of unidentifiable remains.

-I called out for Victor, loudly.
-All I heard in reply was my own echo, disappearing after the third or fourth iteration.
+I loudly called out for Victor.
+All I heard in reply was my own echo disappearing after the third or fourth iteration.
 If Victor got away, or his Brüder host took him away, he was on his own.
-I had my own problems to consider, beginning with what to do for Wald.
+I had my own problems to consider.
+What do I do for Wald?
 I couldn’t take him to any hospital in this time as I had done with Dan.
 Wald was one of my dearest friends I wouldn’t leave him stranded here left to his own devices.
 Dan on the other hand was of no concern to me.
 I saved his life and that would be enough.
-Besides, with the arrival of those Corporation agents after I left the mall, he was bound to be just fine.
+He was bound to be just fine with the arrival of those Corporation agents after I left the mall,

 Carrying Wald back to the Dodge took a lot longer than I anticipated.
 Had it not been for the passing traffic on Route 26, I would have been lost in my own version of The Blair Witch Project, stuck in the woods surrounding Liberty Reservoir.
 I secured Wald in the front seat of the Dodge and checked the communicator for the current time.
 It was minutes until midnight.
 I studied the information currently displayed by the communicator.
 I was not sure how to navigate through these holographic menus.
 The communicator interface was vastly different from the familiar Windows or Macintosh interfaces to which I was accustomed.
 I couldn’t find an easy way to check for Connor or Jim’s frequency.